 In order to pinpoint genes responsible for a specific feature of Down syndrome, mice engineered to have extra copies of a single gene from the Down syndrome region have also been produced.
 For example, transgenic mice carrying the human Cu/Zn-superoxide dismutase gene (SOD) showed learning defects similar to DS related features (Epstein et al., 1987).
 Another way to identify the role of a single gene in a genomic disorder with multiple phenotypes is to introduce the normal two copies of the gene in a trisomy mouse model; thus the role of the euploidy gene could be suggested from the deduced phenotypes of the partial euploidy model.
 For instance, a proto-oncogene Est2 has a role in repressing the early stage of transformation.
-The Ts1Rhr mouse with partial trisomy of 33 genes on MMU16 engineered to have the normal two copies of the extra copy of Est2 is responsible for at least a portion of the tumor repression feature in the Ts1Rhr mouse.
+The Ts1Rhr mouse with partial trisomy of 33 genes on MMU16 engineered to have the normal two copies of the early stage of the the trian three copies of the other 32 genes showed an increased number of tumors (Sussan et al., 2008).
+Thus the extra copy of Est2 is responsible for at least a portion of the tumor repression feature in the Ts1Rhr mouse.